 - Good Scars, Evil Scars: Subverted.
 While her scar is obvious, ugly by most standards, and even impedes her speech, both Tobias and Tris say it somehow makes her more beautiful and strong.

-and has been in existence for at least eight generations after the Purity War that killed half the population
+Fully known as The Bureau For Genetic Welfare, supported by the Fallen States of America.
+It is the organization responsible for the walling off of Chicago and has been in existence for at least eight generations after the Purity War that killed half the population.

 - Super Breeding Program: People who entered the Bureau's walled off community in Chicago had to agree to have as many children as possible, with the purpose of eventually making "genetically pure" or "genetically healed" humans, known as Divergents.

 DavidThe head of the Bureau outside Chicago.

 NitaA member of the Bureau and one of the GDs.
-She wanted to rebel against the Bureau because of their discrimination against "Genetically Damaged" people like her, but ultimately fails
+She wanted to rebel against the Bureau because of their discrimination against "Genetically Damaged" people like her, but ultimately fails.

 MatthewA scientist in the Bureau and a GP friend to Tris and Nita.